phillbush/legv8/README.md

 **Step 3: Run the simulation.**
 To run the simulation, we must first run iverilog(1) to compile the sources of the datapath and the modules used by it (located at `../modules`).
-Then, run vvp(1) to do the simulation and generate the file `testbench.vcd`, which contains the waveforms; `registers.dump`, which contains the contents of the registers; and `memory.dump`, which contains the contents of the registers.
+Then, run vvp(1) to do the simulation and generate the files `testbench.vcd`, which contains the waveforms; `registers.dump`, which contains the contents of the registers; and `memory.dump`, which contains the contents of the registers.
-The following commands do it, it will generate the file `testbench`, which we can delete.
+The following commands do it, it will generate the file `testbench`, which we can delete after running vvp(1).
 But don't run these commands yet, as they will fail.

 	$ cd cpu-singlecycle
 	$ iverilog -s testbench -o testbench testbench.v datapth.v ../modules/*.v